AppkubeCloud/appkube-usecases-doc/Reporting/Use cases/Cloud Central/Top Accounts with More Products (1).md

 **IF the user Click on the SOA Product.**

-![A screenshot of a computer

-Description automatically generated]

-![A screenshot of a computer

-Description automatically generated]

-![A screenshot of a computer

-Description automatically generated]

-![A screenshot of a computer

-Description automatically generated]

-![A screenshot of a computer

-Description automatically generated]

-![A screenshot of a computer

-Description automatically generated]

-![A screen shot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-**Normal Flow:**

 1. If the product is a SOA product, the user is redirected to the SOA product page.
 1. A breadcrumb trail at the top of the screen provides navigation options.